How long have you been at HCS and what brought you here?

-My woodworking skills begin as a child helping my father make furniture.
-As I got older, working with wood in some way was always present in my employment.
+My woodworking skills began as a child helping my father make furniture.
+As I got older, working with wood in some way was always been present in my employment.
 One of these opportunities was working in special effects in Hollywood for a company that made Illusions for famous magicians.

 How have you seen the program grow over the years?